varaprasadreddy9676/node-locksmith/README.md

     // Your app logic goes here

-    // When all done, cleanup by removing the lock await lockManager.removeLock();

 }

 // Start your app with LockManager in control main();

-async function handleTermination() {
-    try {
-        // Remove the lock to allow future instances await lockManager.removeLock();

-        // Log termination message and exit the process logger.info('Application is terminated gracefully.');
-        process.exit();
-    } catch (error) {
-        // Log termination errors and exit the process with an error code logger.error('Error during termination:', error);
-        process.exit(1);
-    }
-}

-// Handle termination signals to clean up resources before exiting process.on('exit', handleTermination);
-process.on('SIGINT', handleTermination);
-process.on('SIGTERM', handleTermination);

 ```

 And voilà – you're now running with a robust single-instance lock!

 ### 🛠 Configuration